 It was one of those bright yet crisp autumn mornings.
 Anna sat at the kitchen table and was having a cup of coffee.
 This was once again one of those mornings that she would have liked to share with someone, chattering away and enjoying the company.

 She opened her laptop to read the news and see the funny pictures that her friends had liked on Facebook just as she had done so many times before.
 While reading the news, Anna got a Facebook notification that someone had sent her a friend request.

-“Oh my, a friend request?”
-Anna wondered and clicked the request to open it.
+“A friend request?”
+Anna thought and clicked the request to open it.
 The request seemed to come from a handsome-looking man named Joseph Smith.
 Anna felt thrilled and clicked the man’s name to see his full profile.

 In his Facebook profile Joseph Smith said that he worked for the US Air Force in Arkansas and he had added several photos.
 On one of the photos, captioned with the title “The latest apple of my eye”, Joseph posed with a brand-new, expensive-looking car.
 There were also a good number of photos from different kinds of exotic trips.
 Anna smiled and decided to accept the friend request: a good-looking guy who apparently knows how to enjoy life, why not!